symfony/symfony-docs/book/page_creation.rst

 .. note::

     The ``test`` environment is used when running automated tests and cannot be accessed directly through the browser.
-See the :doc:`testing guide </book/testing>` for more details.
+See the :doc:`testing chapter </book/testing>` for more details.

 .. index::